Linear model reduction using spectral proper orthogonal decomposition: Conclusions

 Space-time bases allow for a more accurate representation of a trajectory than do space-only bases with the same number of coefficients.
 In particular, the SPOD encoding of a trajectory with some number of coefficients may be orders of magnitude more accurate than the POD encoding of the same trajectory with the same number of coefficients.
 The obvious objectives are, therefore, to solve for these coefficients quickly and accurately, and we have pursued these for linear time-invariant systems. \\

+The method works as follows.
+The SPOD coefficients $\ket{a}_k$ at frequency $\omega_k$ are given by the Fourier transform of the trajectory $\hat{\ket{q}}_k$ at that frequency left-multiplied by the (weighted) transpose of the SPOD modes.
+In a linear system, $\hat{\ket{q}}_k$ obeys a linear relation involving the forcing (at all frequencies) and the initial condition.
+We derive this relation and left-multiply it by the transpose of the SPOD modes, which amounts to a projection of a solution operator onto SPOD modes.
+The resulting matrices are small and may be precomputed, and the online phase of the method involves small matrix-vector products to obtain the SPOD coefficients given the forcing and initial condition. \\

-We show, via two examples, that the method we derive can indeed accomplish both these objectives: the SPOD method takes comparable CPU time to benchmark time-domain methods like POD-Galerkin and balanced truncation, and the solution is roughly two orders of magnitude more accurate in the SPOD case than both benchmarks.
-In fact, the SPOD solution is nearly two orders of magnitude more accurate than the projection of the FOM solution onto the POD modes, which is the lower bound on error for any time-domain Petrov-Galerkin method. \\
+We show, via two examples, that the SSOP method can indeed accomplish both objectives outlined above: it takes comparable CPU time to benchmark time-domain methods like POD-Galerkin projection and balanced truncation, and the solution from SSOP is roughly two orders of magnitude more accurate than both benchmarks.
+In fact, the SSOP solution is nearly two orders of magnitude more accurate than the projection of the FOM solution onto the POD modes, which is the lower bound on error for any time-domain Petrov-Galerkin method.
+We also demonstrated the robustness of the method by training and testing it on different systems. \\

 A few negative aspects of the method are worth mentioning.
 The most limiting is that the method requires the entire forcing over the time interval of interest to be known before beginning the computation; the first step of the method is to take a FFT of the forcing, which cannot be done without the entire forcing in time.
 For some applications, this prevents the method from being applicable, while for others, it is not a problem.
 Second, the method works on a preprescribed interval $[0,T]$.
 If one wishes to obtain the solution longer than this interval, one can repeat the method with the value at the end of the interval as the initial condition.
 This is more cumbersome than extending the solution in a time-domain method.
-Finally, SPOD modes require more training data to obtain than POD modes, which limits the applicability of the proposed method in cases where training data is scarce.
-Where these disadvantages are not obstacles, however, we have shown the proposed method to be substantially more accurate at the same CPU time compared to standard methods for linear model reduction.
+Finally, SPOD modes require more training data than POD modes, which limits the applicability of the proposed method in cases where training data is scarce.
+Where these disadvantages are not obstacles, however, we have shown the proposed method to be substantially more accurate at the same CPU cost compared to standard methods for linear model reduction.
 We hope that this will aid in applications of linear model reduction and increase interest in space-time methods. \\